 oh, of course Sejda is free and open source.

-I just released the new versions of pdfsam basic and enhanced.
+I just released the new versions of PDFsam basic and enhanced.
 These releases are mainly focused on bug fixes and feature requests.
-Now the ImageViewer for the single pages preview has zoom in, zoom out and rotate capabilities, the alternate mix has a new option that lets you define the step for both the input documents, the split function has been modified to better handle input files with a big bookmarks tree and should be much faster now splitting these types of files.
+Now the ImageViewer for the single pages preview has zoom in, zoom out and rotate capabilities, the alternate mix has a new option that lets you define the step for both the input documents, the pdf split module has been modified to better handle input files with a big bookmarks tree and should be now much faster splitting pdf with these kind of bookmarks.
 The user interface has been modified with accelerator keys, warning messages if the destination field is empty and the file chooser now remembers the previous path.

 I just released the first stable versions of the branch 2.
 The new 2.0.0 and 2.0.0e are available to be downloaded.
-You’ll find some bug fixes, the context menu to add complex prefixes, the rotate plugin, thumbnails with a slightly improved quality, plugins showed in alphabetical order and the new console command ‘pagelabels’ to set page labels on a pdf document.
+You’ll find some bug fixes, the context menu to add complex prefixes, the rotate pdf module, thumbnails with a slightly improved quality, modules are now in alphabetical order and the new console command ‘pagelabels’ to set page labels on a pdf document.